arenas-guerrero-julian/pycottas-endpoint/README.md

         }))
     return query_results, ctx, part, eval_part

-# Start the SPARQL endpoint based on a RDFLib Graph and register your custom functions
+# Start the SPARQL endpoint based on a RDFLib Graph backed by pycottas and register your custom functions
-g = Dataset(default_union=True)
+g = Graph(store=COTTASStore('my_file.cottas'))
 # Use either SparqlEndpoint or SparqlRouter, they take the same arguments
 app = SparqlEndpoint(
     graph=g,